Get the ArenaCoach Desktop App

 What is the best Retribution Paladin composition in 3v3?

-The highest win rate 3v3 composition for Retribution Paladin is with Arms Warrior and Preservation Evoker, running a 69% win rate across 29 matches among high-rated players.
+The highest win rate 3v3 composition for Retribution Paladin this season is with Feral Druid and Preservation Evoker, running a 59% win rate across 39 matches.

 What are the hardest matchups for Retribution Paladin?

-Fury Warrior is currently the most difficult matchup for Retribution Paladin in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Unholy Death Knight is one of the most favorable matchups.
+Enhancement Shaman is currently the most difficult matchup for Retribution Paladin in Solo Shuffle based on this season's win rate data.
+On the other hand, Windwalker Monk is one of the most favorable matchups.

 What are Retribution Paladin's strengths and weaknesses in arena?

-Retribution Paladin performs best against ranged (46.4% win rate) and is weakest against melee (44.1%).
-The matchup spread is wide, with a large gap between best and worst.
+Retribution Paladin performs best against melee (50.3% win rate) and is weakest against ranged (48.5%).
+The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Retribution Paladin have?

-Retribution Paladin has 12 different 3v3 compositions above 50% win rate, ranking 6 of 30 specs with winning comps.
-That is a high number of winning comps.
+Retribution Paladin has 48 different 3v3 compositions above 50% win rate, ranking 21 of 34 specs with winning comps.

 What is the typical rating for Retribution Paladin players?